morloc-project/morloc-project.github.io/tech-tree/tech-tree.md

 reversed by `hsep` that takes a list of Doc types and makes a new Doc.

 What is this Doc things?
 Apart from the beauty of `wl-pprint-text`, it is also highly performant.
-The `wl` is a reference to Wadley and Leijen, the authors of the paper on a high-performance, combinator-based pretty printer.
+The `wl` is a reference to Wadler [1] and Leijen [2], the authors of the paper on a high-performance, combinator-based pretty printer.

 `wl-pprint-text` is a translation of `wl-pprint` from using String to using Text, for greater performance.

+[1] Wadler, Philip.
+"A prettier printer."
+The Fun of Programming, Cornerstones of Computing (2003): 223-243.
+[2] Leijen, Daan.
+"PPrint, a prettier printer."
+(2006).

 ## `megaparsec`